Top 5 Automation Testing Challenges (and How to Overcome Them)

 If you want to be successful with continuous testing, you need to leverage modern tools.

-Here are the 4 components you should look for defeat your automation testing challenges today:
+Here are the 4 components you should look for to solve your automation testing challenges today:

 This refers to test automation creation and the tools used to do it.